Praveen-rao/praveen/README.md

 # praveen
-Demo flask project for cicd on aws.
+Demo flask project for cicd on aws..